 And remember where to focus.

-So long as you remain safe and aware of your surroundings, then you shouldn’t have a problem getting some great photos.
+As long as you remain safe and aware of your surroundings, you shouldn’t have a problem getting some great photos.
 If you run into security, it’s not the end of the world.

 Just go out and have fun.